helse-data/mobavis/README.md

 Via `Controller.java`, `MyUI.java` calls on either `LandingPage.java` or directly on `VisualizationBox.java`.

 The visualizations available through the web application are defined in `Controller.java`.

+# Demo

+A publicly available demonstration of the web application can be found at https://helse-data.no/demo.